resengupta/flutter-event-app/README.md

 ## TODOs
-- Explore more examples with block architecture
+- Explore more examples with BLOC architecture
 - See how bloc works internally